allegroai/clearml-docs/docs/getting_started/mlops/mlops_first_steps.md

    queue (`default` in this case), and execute them one after the other.
 Multiple agents can listen to the same queue (or even multiple queues), but only a single agent will pull a Task to be executed.

-:::tip Docker Mode
+:::tip Agent Deployment Modes
-ClearML Agents can also be deployed in docker mode, in which the agent spins a docker image based on a [task](../../fundamentals/task.md)’s configuration.
-Inside the docker, an agent will clone the specified repository/code, apply the original execution’s uncommitted changes, install the required python packages and start executing a task.
-See more information [here](../../clearml_agent.md#docker-mode).
+ClearML Agents can be deployed in Virtual Environment Mode or Docker Mode.
+In [virtual environment mode](../../clearml_agent.md#execution-environments), the agent creates a new venv to execute an experiment.
+In [Docker mode](../../clearml_agent.md#docker-mode), the agent executes an experiment inside a Docker container.
+See all running mode options [here](../../fundamentals/agents_and_queues.md#additional-features).
 :::

 ## Clone an Experiment